-Consumers can expect an architect to maintain their competency by undertaking Continuing Professional Development (CPD)
+In accordance with Section 15(4)(c) of the Architects Act an architect must maintain their competency by undertaking Continuing Professional Development (CPD)

-As part of the annual renewal process, practicing architects are required to submit to the Board a signed record of their CPD activities undertaken in the past twelve months, no later than 31 January 2021.
+As part of the annual renewal process, all architects are required to submit to the Board a signed record of their CPD activities undertaken in the past twelve months, no later than 31 January each year, unless they have applied to the Board and have received confirmation of an exemption or reduction of their CPD requirements.

-In accordance with the AACA/RAIA Joint Policy on Continuing Professional Development (CPD) the expectation is that architects will complete at least twenty (20) hours per year - where one hour in training equates to one CPD point.
-Activities in each year should be across a range of units in the National Architecture Competency Standards - Design, Documentation, Practice Management and Project Management.
+In accordance with the AACA/RAIA Joint Policy on Continuing Professional Development (CPD) the requirement is that architects will complete at least twenty (20) hours per year - where one hour in training equates to one CPD point.
+Activities in each year must relate to a minimum of at least half of the units in the National Standard of Competency for Architects with a maximum of 5 hours in any one unit and indicate whether it is formal or informal CPD.
+The Board may from time to time specify that all or some architects undertake CPD in a specific area.
 At least 10 hours of CPD is required to be Formal CPD.

-The Board will from time to time publish on its website details of the current CPD Policy and information for practicing architects to comply with.
+The Board will from time to time publish on its website details of the current CPD Policy for practicing architects to comply with.